ivan-ristovic/dotfiles/install/README.md

 ```sh
 source "utils.sh"
 ```
+That way you can use functions such as `as_user` to execute commands as the setup user instead of root.

 As an example, consider the script below that sets up `git` wtih custom settings.
 The file is named `inst_git.sh`, so having `git` in the installation list will invoke this script:
 ```sh